amias-channer/obs-scripts/chat.md

-# Amias' Streamlabs Chat commands
+# Amias' StreamElements Chat commands

 This page is a collection of chat commands for the streamelements chat bot.